JohnOmernik/zetak8s/README.md

   - libcniflannel - Working
 - Right now, only Ubuntu 18.04 from aws is working.
 I'd like to get the scripts for prep working better with other OS so we can quickly test those.
 I may even use lib?
 - More documentation of the individual scripts.
 I'd like help screens on all of them, just need to write them, or have someone help me with that.
+- More Dockerization of core components.
+Right now, etcd, and kubernetes binaries are running directly on the nodes.
+    - Explore which ones could be made to run in docker.
+EtcD should be no problem.. but could core Kubernetes components run in Docker as well?
+    - Goal is to streamline and simplify the bootstrap of the nodes so that joining the zeta cluster is easy.
+- Create scripts for adding new nodes later and removing nodes later.
+- Create scripts for management/patching functions.
+I.e. Telling a node to start draining to patch.
+- Install UIs for Cluster management visualization
+- Install Distributed Filesystem (MapR)
+- Create Ecosystem for installed apps to install on this cluster and utilzed Distributed Filesystem
+- Clean up spelling/grammar in README, INSTRUCTIONS, and scripts themselves
+- Always clean up/slim down make easier for all to understand (If something is unclear, please put an issue in, I will address very quickly)
 - ?